AMSAT-NA/PacSatFSKBoard/NOTES.md

 * Replace RX AX5043 inductors.

-* Add jumper for the LNA bias.
+* Add blue wire for the LNA bias.

 * Replace U6 with the proper part.

 * Possibly replace R117 with a 15/18K resistor.

+* Break the trace between L35 and C112 and add a 1nF capacitor there.

 # Current Board Status